mervatyo/authentication-workshop/walkthrough/step04.md

 **would love to have an image here but couldn't find any good ones for tokens :smile: issues are welcomed**

 > Note: This token authentication is `stateless`, because no data persists on the server in relation to individual tokens.
 This is in contrast with stateful sessions, where a `session` is created in a database, and the session id is sent to the browser.
 Then the browser sends the id with each request, and the server checks in the database to validate the session.
-Being stateless, `token-based authentication` is less memory-intensive than `session-based authentication`, but both methods also have other pros and cons, which you can read about online.
+Being stateless, `token-based authentication` is less memory-intensive than `session-based authentication`, but both methods also have other pros and cons, which you can read about it online.

 ## Contents